 Composition is key.

-“The number one thing I learnt from flower photography was composition, putting your main subject in the right place in the photograph,” says Boyd “and using objects in the foreground and background to frame your subject.”
+“The number one thing I learned from flower photography was composition, putting your main subject in the right place in the photograph,” says Boyd, “and using objects in the foreground and background to frame your subject.”
 Use the rule of thirds to build a good composition — no matter if you’re doing a close-up of a single flower or a full frame of an entire garden — and take a lot of photos at different angles.
 “Try getting down at the ground level and shooting up at it,” says Boyd.
 “Taking photos from above can be great as well,” Braught explains, “The thing about flowers is they can look completely different from different angles of even just a few degrees.”

 It’s better to underexpose.